 Q. Which Greenpower races will you be competing in?

-A. Once we have entered this year’s Bristol-based race in September we will begin to plan for the following year.
-Our aim is to enter multiple race events and compete for entry into the International Final held at Goodwood each year.
+A. Our aim is to enter multiple race events and compete for entry into the International Final held at Goodwood each year.

 Q. Will I get to drive the car?